Local Notes - User Guide

 The travel-mode header carries a flag icon next to the sort menu.
 It's on by default - while a trip is active, your lock screen and Dynamic Island (or Android notification shade) show the next stop, distance to it, and stop number.
 The tile updates automatically as you cross stops off.

 Tap the flag to toggle it off (icon shows a plain flag when off, a flag with a check when on).
 A toast confirms the change.
 The preference persists - the next trip you start will pick up where you left it.
-Travel Mode wins over per-note Live Activities: if any note Live Activities would fire as you walk past, they're suppressed while a trip is active.
+Travel Mode wins over per-note Live Activities: if you have any note Live Activities firing as you walk past, they're suppressed while a trip is active.

 On iOS, the Live Activity now shows a progress bar that fills as you approach the next stop, and a segmented bar with one capsule per stop on the trip activity.